agh-a2s/pyhms/docs/inspecting.rst

     from sklearn.decomposition import PCA
     hms_tree.animate(filepath="your_path.gif", dimensionality_reducer=PCA(n_components=2))

-In case of 2D problems, we can visualize the problem itself by `plot_problem`.
+In case of 2D problems, we can visualize the problem itself by `plot_problem_surface`.

 .. code-block:: python